edjrodriguez/The-Lists/README.md

 [Deployed Link](https://the-lists.herokuapp.com/)

 ## Abstract
 Do you or your partner struggle to get the perfect gift for Xmas or birthdays?
 Do you forget to write down the one item your partner asked you to get from the grocery store.
 The Lists aims to solve this problem by putting these important lists in one place.
-A simple and intutive mobile design, The Lists allows you and your partner to add wish list items and groceries to stored lists that are accessible with any internet connected device.
+A simple and intutive mobile design (iPhoneXR specifically), The Lists allows you and your partner to add wish list items and groceries to stored lists that are accessible with any internet connected device.

 * Learning Goals and Core Functionality:
     * Demonstrate mastery of React, React Router, Asynchronous JavaScript, and E2E testing with Cypress